 Frescos From Classical Antiquity

-Many artists from the Ancient Greek period painted frescos, but unfortunately, very few remain today.
-A Magna Graecia tomb, known as the Tomb of the Diver, found in southern Italy in 1968, contains Ancient Greek frescos dated to 470 BCE.
-These Frescos present social and every-day life scenes from Ancient Greece.
+Many artists from the ancient Greek period painted frescos but unfortunately very few remain today.
+A Magna Graecia tomb known as the Tomb of the Diver, found in southern Italy in 1968, contains ancient Greek frescos dating to 470 BCE.
+These frescos present social and everyday life scenes from ancient Greece.
 One fresco, for example, depicts a young man diving into the ocean.
-Another fresco in the same tomb shows a collection of men resting at the symposium.
+Another fresco in the same tomb shows a collection of men resting at a symposium.
 The Tomb of Orcus in Italy includes other frescos from the Etruscan era.